 - gain applied skills (such as using PM software)

 - branch out into different industries and roles.

 Academic qualifications (degrees and diplomas) carry value in project management.
 You can distinguish yourself as a top project manager by earning all of the following credentials:

 - a diploma or bachelor degree in your industry (e.g. Bachelor of Engineering)

-- an academic qualification in project management (e.g. Graduate Certificate of Project Management)
+- an academic qualification in project management (e.g. Graduate Certificate of Project Management) and

 - professional accreditation (e.g. AIPM, PMP or PRINCE2).